-We frequently see policies going into cancellation for failure to make the scheduled payments.
-For those of you who have a professional liability policy, this is a serious issue, and it is critical that you understand the impact it may have on you and your business.
+We frequently see Errors and Omissions policies going into cancellation for failure to make the scheduled payments.
+For those of you who have an Errors and Omissions policy, this is a serious issue, and it is critical that you understand the impact it may have on you and your business.

 When a new professional liability policy is issued, the carrier issuing the policy requires full payment in advance.
 Since premiums can be expensive, and this request can sometimes be difficult to satisfy, there are financing options made available through third party financing companies.
 We work with these financing companies in order to negotiate interest rates and payment plans for you.
 When you sign your financing agreement, you are consenting to the arranged terms.
 It is crucial that you adhere to the agreement with the financing company throughout the term of your loan.

 Serious Consequences for Non-Payment